gnachman/iterm2-website/source/_includes/documentation-preferences.md

 #### Rows/Columns
 When creating a new window with this profile, it will be created with this many rows and columns.
 #### Background Image
 This allows you to select an image to display behind the terminal's text.
-If Tile image is selected, then the image will be shown at its actual size and tesselated; otherwise, it will be stretched to fit the whole pane.
+If Tile image is selected, then the image will be shown at its actual size and tessellated; otherwise, it will be stretched to fit the whole pane.
 The blending slider determines how strongly the image dominates over the text's background color.
 #### Style
 This defines the window style.
 Bottom- and Top-of-screen windows will disregard the columns setting.
 Left-of-screen windows will disregard the rows setting.
 Full-screen windows only respect the rows and columns setting when full-screen mode is exited.
 #### Screen